mx2913/funkwhale/docs/user_documentation/libraries/share_library.md

 # Share a library

 Sharing a library gives another user access to the library's content.
-When a user follows your library, they'll be able to play and download any content it contains.
+When a user follows your library, they'll be able to play and download any content it contains from their {term}`pod`.
 Share private libraries with friends and family or share public libraries with everyone!

 To share a library you own: